coredao-org/CoreDAO-Docs/docs/Dev-Guide/contract-verify.md

 ## Known Limitations

-* Currently Core only supports solc compiler versions up to 0.8.19.
+* Currently Core only supports solidity compiler versions up to 0.8.19.
 * Libraries are not supported using API verifications.
 * If you run into issues verifying very large (1000+ lines) single file contracts, we recommend switching to `Standard JSON` format for verification.